BrokenScience/IGME470/README.md

 - More interactivity (Needs something more: lights perhaps...)
 - Find a way to get github to recognize photo orientation (so they look better)
 - Get a higher quality camera
+- Change the motor speed to reflect speed not acceleration

 ## Experience Taxonomy
 [here](https://github.com/BrokenScience/IGME470/blob/master/Other/ExperienceTaxonomy.xlsx)